 - Electromyogram (EMG): This uses electrical activity to see nerves and muscles.

-- Spinal tap (lumbar puncture): This test extracts spinal fluid to test it for any infections, or disorders like multiple sclerosis.
+- Spinal tap (lumbar puncture): This test extracts spinal fluid to test it for any infections, or disorders such as multiple sclerosis.

 How Do Spinal Specialists Treat Paralysis?

 Treatment of paralysis depends upon the condition and type of the paralysis.
-Permanent paralysis has no cure, while temporary paralysis, like Bell’s palsy, usually recovers with or without treatment after some time (Vaughan, Gardner, Miles, Copley, & Wenke, 2020).
+Permanent paralysis has no cure, while temporary paralysis, such as Bell’s palsy, usually recovers with or without treatment after some time (Vaughan, Gardner, Miles, Copley, & Wenke, 2020).
 Physical, occupational, and speech therapy can help paralyzed patients improve function by providing exercises, adaptations, and assistive equipment.
 People with various forms of paralysis can benefit from these rehabilitation treatments, which can help them live independently and have a higher quality of life.
-Other treatments of paralysis may include physical therapy, occupational therapy, mobility devices like braces, walkers, wheelchairs, etc., medications like steroid injections, surgical amputations, nerve transfer surgery, etc. Emotional and social support may also benefit a person’s recovery.
+Other treatments of paralysis may include physical therapy, occupational therapy, mobility devices such as braces, walkers, wheelchairs, etc., medications such as steroid injections, surgical amputations, nerve transfer surgery, etc. Emotional and social support may also benefit a person’s recovery.
 For more information, please contact us any time.

 Armour, B. S., Courtney-Long, E. A., Fox, M. H., Fredine, H., & Cahill, A. (2016).
 Prevalence and causes of paralysis – United States, 2013.
 American Journal of Public Health, 106(10), 1855–1857. https://doi.org/10.2105/AJPH.2016.303270